This document explains how to configure a Denodo cluster in BigIP F5 in order to distribute the load between several nodes.

 System > File Management > External Monitor Program File List

 The Denodo Platform 6.0 uses Java 1.7 which matches the latest versions of BigIP F5.
-However, the Denodo 7.0 ping script and the libraries it uses are compiled with Java 1.8.
+However, the newer versions of the Denodo Platform have updated the version of its embedded JVM, for instance, the Denodo 7.0 ping script and the libraries it uses are compiled with Java 1.8.
 Therefore, a BigIP F5 balancer using Java 1.7 will not be able to execute them.

 Tuning the script for Java 1.8